vipulg13/SciLitMiner/README.md

-# LitMiner
+# SciLitMiner
-A Novel Literature Mining Tool for Materials Science and Beyond
+A Novel Scientific Literature Mining Tool for Materials Science and Beyond